-Many dog owners will be familiar with the awkward scenario of their dog unexpectedly humping another dog, an inanimate object, or even a human leg.
-So why do dogs hump and should we do anything about it?
+Many dog owners will be familiar with the awkward scenario of their dog humping another dog, an inanimate object, or even a human’s leg.
+But why exactly do dogs hump — and should you do anything about it?

-Is it sexually motivated?
+Is humping sexually motivated?